-In 2005-06 the total value of turnover in Australia's sustainable forest industries was about \$19 billion, representing 5.3 per cent of total Australian manufacturing industries.
-There were in excess of 120,000 people employed in the value chain, a significant number in the regions, and more than \$3.1 billion was expended on wages.
+Australia's sustainable forest and wood products industry contributes significantly to the economic and social well-being of rural and regional Australia.
+It generates an annual turnover of about \$21.4 billion and contributes about 0.6 per cent to Australia's Gross Domestic Product and 6.7 per cent of our manufacturing output.
+Over 120,000 people are employed in the value chain, a significant number in the regions, and more than \$3.1 billion is expended on wages.

-To build on the strong economic base of this important sector the Australian Government has committed a total of \$20 million to prepare the forest industries for the future.
+To build on the strong economic base of this important sector the Australian Government has committed a total of \$20 million to prepare the forest and wood products industry for the future.
 This election commitment will allow the government to work with industry to protect the long-term future of all the forestry sectors through a series of practical plans that will:

-- Help address the industry's skills crisis. - Promote world's best practice. - Crack down on illegally logged timber imports. - Prepare the industry for the impact of climate change. - Encourage value adding to improve domestic market development.
+- Help address the industry's skills crisis. - Promote world's best practice. - Identify and restrict illegally logged timber imports. - Prepare the industry for the impact of climate change. - Encourage value adding to improve domestic market development. - Achieve employment growth and retention.